49 Cancri

 49 Cancri is a single star in the zodiac constellation of Cancer, located 501 light years away from the Sun.
 It has the Bayer designation b Cancri; 49 Cancri is the Flamsteed designation.
 It is visible to the naked eye as a faint star with an apparent visual magnitude of about 5.6.
 It is moving away from the Earth with a heliocentric radial velocity of +27.5 km/s.

-49 Cancri is a variable star.
+In 1962, Helmut Abt and John C. Golson published a paper that showed that 49 Cancri was probably a variable star.
+It was given its variable star designation, BI Cancri, in 1962.
 Its brightness changes from magnitude 5.58 to 5.71 every seven days.
 It is classified as an α2 Canum Venaticorum variable, a class of magnetic chemically peculiar stars.
 The brightness changes are thought to correspond to the rotation of the star.
 49 Cancri is classified from its spectrum as an Ap star, with enhanced lines of silicon, europium, and chromium.
 Additionally, calcium and magnesium lines are described as weaker than normal.